olvlvl/composer-attribute-collector/README.md

 - Can cache discoveries to speed up consecutive runs.

 > [!NOTE]
-> Currently, the plugin supports class, method, and property targets.
+> Currently, the plugin supports class, method, property, and parameter targets.
 > You're welcome to [contribute](CONTRIBUTING.md) if you're interested in expending its support.